 Child Psychology Degree and Career Guide

-The American Psychological Association (APA) recognizes several areas of specialty for professional psychologists.
-One of those is clinical child psychology, sometimes referred to as developmental psychology and often simply called child psychology.1 According to the APA, child psychology is a specialty that applies research and scientific knowledge to the care of young adults, children, toddlers, and infants.1 These professionals have specialized knowledge of child development, the unique psychological needs of children, and the social contexts that contribute to the mental and emotional well-being of children.
+Child psychology is a specialty that applies research and scientific knowledge to the care of young adults, children, toddlers, and infants.
+Child psychologists have specialized knowledge of child development, the unique psychological needs of children, and the social contexts that contribute to the mental and emotional well-being of children.
+The American Psychological Association (APA) recognizes clinical child and adolescent psychology as a specialty for professional psychologists.
+Child psychologists should not be confused with developmental psychologists, who often lead research studies on children’s behaviors and emotions.

-To work as a clinical child psychologist, individuals typically earn an undergraduate degree in psychology before specializing in child psychology in graduate school.
-Practitioners may have a master’s degree, an Educational Specialist (EdS) degree, a Doctor of Psychology (PsyD), or a Doctor of Philosophy (PhD).
+To become a clinical child psychologist, individuals typically earn an undergraduate degree in psychology before specializing in child psychology in graduate school.
+Practitioners may have a master’s degree, an Educational Specialist (EdS) degree, a Doctor of Education (EdD), a Doctor of Psychology (PsyD), or a Doctor of Philosophy (PhD).
 A doctoral-level degree is required to become a licensed clinical child psychologist in all states, as is an internship and postdoctoral practical experience supervised by an experienced professional.
 Certified child psychologists can work in children’s hospitals, mental health institutions, juvenile correctional systems, schools, research settings, and private practice.

 Quick Facts

-- There are 79 colleges and universities with child psychology programs.2
+- There are 80 not-for-profit colleges and universities with clinical child psychology or developmental and child psychology programs.1

-- 3 schools offer a certificate in child psychology.2
+- 4 schools offer a certificate in child psychology.1

-- 1 school offers an associate’s degree in child psychology.2
+- 1 school offers an associate degree in child psychology.1

-- 35 schools offer a bachelor’s degree in child psychology.2
+- 32 schools offer a bachelor’s degree in child psychology.1

-- 48 schools offer a master’s or advanced degree in child psychology.2
+- 50 schools offer a master’s or advanced degree in child psychology.1

 Table of Contents